dgr8akki/aakashpahujadotcom/content/jobs/Samsung R & D/index.md

 ---

 - Worked on IOT Web Platform.
-- Working on web app editor and implementing new features.
+- Working on Chromium web engine and Blink Architecture.